“Women can be the worst misogynists.”

 But it is the products themselves that represent what author Jacob Wieseberg describes as “a dramatic cultural shift… These include a gorgeous new weather app for mobile phones, a relaunch of the photo-sharing site Flickr, and an update of Yahoo Mail, all of which are drawing the first positive reviews the company has seen in ages.
 By acquiring Tumblr, the hippest of the social-media sites, Mayer solved the problem of Yahoo’s aging demographics and lack of cool with a single billion-dollar stroke.”

-In other words, Meyer is proof that form and function are not mutually exclusive, and that there’s a reason cake and icing go so nicely together.
+In other words, Meyer and Paltrow are proof that form and function are not mutually exclusive, and that there’s a reason cake and icing go so nicely together.